blockservice/echoin/docs/json-rpc.rst

 Governance methods
 ==================

-cmt_proposeTransferFund
+ec_proposeTransferFund
 -----------------------

 Propose a fund recovery proposal.

 **Parameters**

 	* ``from`` String - The address for the sending account.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 Must be a validator.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``transferFrom`` String - From account address.
 	* ``transferTo`` String - To account address.
-	* ``amount`` String - Amount of CMTs in Wei.
+	* ``amount`` String - Amount of ECs in Wei.
 	* ``reason`` String - (optional) Reason.
 	* ``expireBlockHeight`` Number - (optional) Expiration block height.
 	* ``expireTimestamp`` Number - (optional) Timestamp when the proposal will expire.